Special Issues in Learning Go

 - I was toying with the idea of flash cards, mostly for life and death.
 I know a lot of the corner positions (mostly from teaching) but I still see shodan players reading them out (when I think they are almost automatic.)
 Maybe flash cards for the J+1 Group, J-Group, L+1 Groups, and L Group would help?
 It might be further ahead than you need, but maybe similar things for other shape patterns might help.

 - Simplify your game.
-I looked at some of my old games, and the have these tangled messes in the corners where multiple groups are running for life and there are many weak groups.
+I looked at some of my old games, and they have these tangled messes in the corners where multiple groups are running for life and there are many weak groups.
 Too hard to read then, and even hard to read now.

 I still lose games more often than not when there is a running fight between two groups.

 Anyway, a couple years back, I started to play more solidly.
 Don't have more than one weak group on the board.
 Just extend instead of atari.
 Make a base for your groups before starting an attack.
 Jump out with "good connections" (knight's move, one-space jump plus the diagonal, and other moves that are typical patterns.
-The connnections were easier to read out (ladder for the knight's move, or the firm connection for the one-space jump plus the diagonal, the bamboo joint, etc.) Like the geta, using these patterns meant that I didn't have to read as much.
+The connections were easier to read out (ladder for the knight's move, or the firm connection? for the one-space jump plus the diagonal, the bamboo joint, etc.) Like the geta, using these patterns meant that I didn't have to read as much.

 - Finally, the last thing I did was try to memorize a pro game.
 It took me forever.
 Other players were memorizing one a week, but there was no way I could keep up with that pace.
 I played the match between Dosaku and Shunchi on my board, referring to my computer when I couldn't remember.
 It was really slow going.
 I didn't worry about the "Why did he play there?" or any of the comments, but just tried to jam all of the moves into my brain.
 I don't know if it was just the effort involved, or what, but memorizing that one pro game (even if I couldn't reproduce it completely) seemed to "clear up space" in my brain.
 Maybe the connections between neurons for go patterns were being strengthened.
 I don't know.
 But it seemed to help.
 And it was sorta fun.